stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 `Engine` object is less stable than `Tp.BaseDevice`, but it is nevertheless useful.

-- `engine.ownTier`: the currently running tier of ThingEngine, ie `cloud`, `phone` or `server`
+- `engine.ownTier`: the currently running tier of ThingEngine, ie `cloud` or `phone`
-- `engine.messaging`: gives you access to the primary messaging interface (or a dummy interface that always fails if there is no messaging account)
-- `engine.keywords`: the keyword database that holds the ThingTalk persistent data
-- `engine.channels`: the factory class that instantiates channels and deduplicates them
 - `engine.devices`: the devices database
-- `engine.apps`: the apps database
 - `engine.platform`: the Platform API
+- `engine.thingpedia`: APIs to query the ThingPedia website

 ## The Platform API